By Linda Childers

 The bullying started in fourth grade and continued until high school.
 And according to the lawsuit, it wasn't just students, but teachers who bullied him both at school and over the Internet.
 So in 2012, the New Jersey teenager sued his school district for their part in a cyberbullying campaign.
 In his suit, the New Jersey teen's attorney argued that the school district was liable for not having done more to stop the behavior.

 Sadly, incidents and lawsuits such as the New Jersey case aren't isolated occurrences.
 Cyberbullying, where a student is harassed through social media or other technology is on the rise.
-In a recent study, an eye-popping 83% of girls and 79% of boys reported being bullied at school or online.
+A meta-analysis of 80 U.S. studies of bullying for students ages 12-18 reported a mean prevalence rate of 35% for in-person bullying and 15% for cyberbullying.
 Federal and state statutes and case law provide bullying victims and their parents with several potential causes of action against a school and/or school district.

 So for the protection of their students, staff and the school in general, it is critically important for administration to have a plan in place for how it will handle cyberbullying incidents.